Intermittent Fasting Cheat Day

 3. Do Not Cheat Consecutively For Two Days

-It is acceptable to delight in two cheat days per week, but indulging in two cheat days in a row is not reasonable.
+It is acceptable to delight in two cheat days per week, but indulging in two cheat days in a row is unreasonable.

-It is possible to maintain the metabolic benefits of intermittent fasting by having one cheat day per week.
+Maintaining the metabolic benefits of intermittent fasting is possible by having one cheat day per week.

 In other words, the most successful cheat day is one in which you consume only one cheat meal on that particular day.

 You can undo all of your hard work quickly if you allow your cheat days to continue for two consecutive days or more, especially if your goal is to lose weight.